1990 Serbian general election: Constitutional referendum

 On 13 June 1990, the Democratic Party (DS), Liberal Party (LS), People's Radical Party (NRS), Serbian Renewal Movement (SPO), and Social Democratic Party of Yugoslavia (SDPJ) organised the first opposition protest since World War II.
 They demanded that free elections be held that year and petitioned for the establishment of a multi-party system.
 The protest in Belgrade drew between 30,000 and 40,000 people.
 Radio Television of Belgrade (RTB) covered the protest negatively and the government labelled the protest as "anti-Serbian".
 During the protest, the police intervened and brutally attacked DS politicians Dragoljub Mićunović and Borislav Pekić.
 Four cars were damaged during the protests, according to the police, and seven demonstrators were arrested, according to the opposition.

 Milošević then unexpectedly announced on 25 June 1990 in the Assembly of the Socialist Republic of Serbia that a constitutional referendum would take place on 1 and 2 July, to determine the new constitution of Serbia.
 The referendum was held during a crisis in Kosovo.
 As reported by Zoran Sokolović, the president of the Assembly of SR Serbia, in the Official Gazette, the proposal was recommended by the presidency of SR Serbia and members of the Assembly of SR Serbia.

 Prior to the announcement, the government had rejected holding elections in 1990.
 The government, however, had discussed with the opposition parties on the implementation of a multi-party system.
 Nevertheless, the discussion was unsuccessful.
-Milošević also opposed the implementation of a multi-party system.
 In response to the announcement, a protest was held at the building of the RTB, criticising the referendum and state controlled media.
 During the protest, Vojislav Šešelj, the leader of the Serbian Chetnik Movement (SČP), delivered a speech critical of the government.
 Opposition political parties demanded that the referendum be postponed until after the first multi-party elections, and called on their supporters to boycott the referendum if the demand was not met.

 The state media labelled those opposing the referendum as "anti-Serbian" and "pro-Albanian".
 The results published by the Republic Electoral Commission (RIK) showed that the referendum passed.
 On 5 July, the government of Serbia dissolved the Assembly of SAP Kosovo and its government.
 This was done in response to the proclamation of the Republic of Kosova three days prior.
 The newly adopted constitution effectively abolished SAP Kosovo's autonomy.
 "They tried to declare Kosovo a republic and by that they endangered Serbia and Yugoslavia", Sokolović said.
 This move was condemned by Amnesty International and the European Parliament.
 The constitution went into effect on 28 September, establishing a semi-presidential system in Serbia.
 Opposition parties criticised the constitution due to the high amount of powers that were given to the president of Serbia.